accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/1.8/annexe.md

 #### Special cases

-For this criterion, there is special case management when the text is part of a logo, a trade name, a [CAPTCHA](#captcha), a [test image](#test-image) or an image whose graphic accuracy is considered essential for the correct transmission of the information conveyed by the image.
-In these situations, the criterion does not apply to these elements.
+For this criterion, there are special considerations when the text is part of a logo, a trade name, a [CAPTCHA](#captcha), a [test image](#test-image) or an image whose graphic accuracy is considered essential for the correct transmission of the information conveyed by the image.
+In these cases, the criterion does not apply to these elements.

 #### Technical notes